abstract-333/name-origin-api/README.md

 - Implemented unit of work pattern for transaction management

 ### Performance Optimizations
-- Implemented async/await for external API calls to improve response times
-- Optimized database queries with proper indexing for faster data retrieval
-- Implemented connection pooling to efficiently manage database connections
 - Pre-fetching all countries in the first request since the operation is time-consuming, and with only around 250 countries, we can store them all efficiently

 ### Security Measures
-- Implemented input validation using Pydantic models to ensure data integrity
+- Implemented input validation using Pydantic and dataclasses schemas to ensure data integrity
 - Secured environment variable handling to protect sensitive configuration
-- Managed API keys for external services securely

 ### Potential Trade-offs
-- Increased complexity due to DDD architecture
 - Additional development time required for proper domain modeling
 - More boilerplate code compared to simpler architectures
 - Steeper learning curve for new developers